-Alternative 1 would continue to require a royal red shrimp endorsement to the federal shrimp permit to harvest royal red shrimp in federal waters.
-Alternative 1 would not be expected to result in economic effects because it would neither impact the segment of the shrimp fleet prosecuting royal red shrimp nor affect the harvest of royal red shrimp in the EEZ.
+Preferred Alternative 1 would continue to require a royal red shrimp endorsement to the federal shrimp permit to harvest royal red shrimp in federal waters.
+Preferred Alternative 1 would not be expected to result in economic effects because it would neither impact the segment of the shrimp fleet prosecuting royal red shrimp nor affect the harvest of royal red shrimp in the EEZ.

 Alternative 2 would discontinue the royal red shrimp endorsement.
 Royal red shrimp landings would continue to be recorded.
 Although the endorsement was expected to provide a means to conveniently define the universe of shrimpers harvesting royal red shrimp, it has not fulfilled this expectation.
 Endorsements are issued to any federally permitted shrimp harvester who submit a complete application.
-However, a minute proportion of shrimpers with endorsements actively harvest royal red shrimp.
+However, a small proportion of shrimpers with endorsements actively harvest royal red shrimp.
 Between 2007 and 2014, the annual proportion of endorsement holders who harvested royal red shrimp averaged 2.4% (Table 2.2.1).
 As a result, the endorsements alone are not sufficient to identify the shrimpers who harvest royal red.
 Because royal red shrimp landings would continue to be recorded in the same manner, the elimination of the endorsement would not be expected to result in adverse effects.
-However, Alternative 2 would be expected to result in economic benefits stemming from time and cost savings to NMFS and to shrimpers who would no longer have to acquire an endorsement for \$10 each year.
+However, Alternative 2 would be expected to result in limited economic benefits stemming from time and cost savings to NMFS and to shrimpers who would no longer have to acquire an endorsement for \$10 each year.
+Relative to the no action alternative (Preferred Alternative 1), Alternative 2 would therefore be expected to result in greater economic benefits, albeit negligible.